ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

 protocol while still exposing a few key transport-layer aspects to application developers.
 It is structured around the following concepts:

-Transport session:
+WebTransport session:

-: A transport session is a single communication context established between a client and a server.
+: A WebTransport session is a single communication context established between a client and a server.
 It may correspond to a specific transport-layer connection, or it may be a logical entity within an existing multiplexed transport-layer connection.
 Transport sessions are logically independent from one another even if some sessions can share an underlying transport-layer connection.

-Transport protocol:
+WebTransport protocol:

-:  A transport protocol (WebTransport protocol in contexts where this might be ambiguous) is an instantiation of WebTransport over a given transport-layer protocol.
+:  A WebTransport protocol is a specific protocol that can be used to establish a WebTransport session.

 Datagram: